Academic Calendar 2025/26

 When to apply

-To be considered for Fall semester entrance (September), completed applications must be received by December 1 of the year of application.
+To be considered for admission in the following Fall semester (September), completed applications must be received by December 1 of the year of application.
 Applications received later will be considered as space permits.

 How to apply

-Applications must include the following items, otherwise they will be deemed incomplete, and not considered for admission.
+Applications must include the following items, or they will be deemed incomplete and not considered for admission.
 Visit ufv.ca/swhs to find the forms needed.

 1. UFV application for MSW Graduate Studies (including the application fee).